-Alternatively, the Reed-Solomon codes and the high rate LDPC code specified in sections 4 and 7 also have the advantage of smaller bandwidth expansion and have the capability to indicate the presence of uncorrectable errors.
+Alternatively, the Reed-Solomon codes and the high rate LDPC code specified in sections 4, 7, and 8 also have the advantage of smaller bandwidth expansion and have the capability to indicate the presence of uncorrectable errors.
 Where a greater coding gain is needed than can be provided by a convolutional code or Reed-Solomon code alone, a concatenation of a convolutional code as the inner code with a Reed-Solomon code as the outer code may be used for improved performance.

-The Turbo codes specified in section 5 or the LDPC codes specified in section 7 may be used to obtain even greater coding gain where the environment permits.
+The Turbo codes specified in section 5 or the LDPC codes specified in sections 7 and 8 may be used to obtain even greater coding gain where the environment permits.